Note: This video was made using an older version of the software.

 -

-With the Verbum Bible mobile app, you can run basic and intermediate searches to scan through your open resources or search within your entire library for words or phrases.
+With the Verbum Bible mobile app you can run basic and intermediate searches to scan through your open books or search within your entire library for words or phrases.

 While you can configure any of the methods to fit any search need, their defaults help you run the distinct search types listed above.
 Here are a few customizations you can add to any search:

-) - Find a phrase containing any of the words: add multiple words with commas between each (e.g.,
+- Find a phrase containing any of the words: add multiple words with the word OR between each (e.g., faith OR hope OR love)

-) - Find exact wording: surround any phrase with quotation marks to return only results with your precise phrase (e.g.,
+- Find exact wording: surround any phrase with quotation marks to return only results with your precise phrase (e.g., “faith and hope”)

-) - Exclude a term from search: add a hyphen before any word to exclude it from your search (e.g.,
+- Exclude a term from search: add a hyphen before any word to exclude it from your search (e.g., faith hope glory -charity)

-Note: For more information on using search operators, check out the Advanced Searching section of the Verbum help file.
+Note: Learn more about searching in the Verbum mobile app.
+For more information on using search operators, check out the Advanced Searching section of the Verbum help file.